Institutions of higher education are subject to numerous federal, state and local laws and regulations.

 Hope College manages compliance in a decentralized manner, allowing appropriate campus experts to maintain oversight of compliance and regulations that impact their work.

-The campus compliance officer serves to help track the various laws and regulatory requirements and the employees leading compliance in each area, determine if there are areas in need of additional work or leadership, and provide compliance-related information and updates to the Audit and Compliance Committee of the Board of Trustees.
+The campus compliance officer serves to help track the various laws and regulatory requirements and the employees leading compliance in each area, determine if there are areas in need of additional work or leadership, and provide compliance-related information and updates to the Protecting the Mission Committee of the Board of Trustees.

 - Notice of Non Discrimination

-The following person has been designated to respond to inquiries regarding the non-discrimination policy:
+The following individual has been designated to handle inquiries regarding the College’s nondiscrimination policies:

 For further information, you can contact the local Office for Civil Rights at: